jamesgrams/guystation/README.md

         * When you start streaming, a virtual controller will be added to GuyStation.
 Please keep in mind that some emulators need to have a controller plugged in before starting up, so you might need to start streaming before opening the game.
 Also keep this in mind as it may conflict with your physical controllers, if they are not already connected before starting to stream.
 * You can update, restart, or reboot the system by clicking the power button under "More" in the menu.
 * GuyStation has IGDB integration to display information about games.
 To display information, you must first generate an API key by creating an account [here](https://api.igdb.com/).
 Then, you must set the environment variable GUYSTATION_IGDB_API_KEY to this value.
 The easiest way to do this is to add the line `GUYSTATION_IGDB_API_KEY=<api key>` to `/etc/environment`.
 After a system reboot, GuyStation should start fetching game metadata.
+* PC - GuyStation installs Wine so you can run PC games.
+Since these can vary so widely, GuyStation doesn't allow for changing saves or controller mapping.
+Most PC games have an installer.
+Simply upload the installer as the ROM file, then run the game.
+GuyStation will boot up the installer.
+Install the game.
+While the game is installing, GuyStation will be monitoring the `~/.wine/c_drive/Program Files` and `~/.wine/c_drive/Program Files (x86)` directories for changes.
+Once it finds a new folder there, which is likely where your game will be installed, it will look for the largest executable file in that folder and continue to do so while the installation finishes.
+Once it finds this file, it will update your game to run this file rather than the installer, so next time you launch from GuyStation, you will boot directly to the game!
+Of course, this process is not perfect, so you may need to manually edit the `metadata.json` file to point to the `exe` file for your installed game (e.g. `{"rom":"/home/myexe.exe/"}).

 ## Recommendations
 Here are some recommendedations to make your experience better on Ubuntu.